phidatahq/phidata/README.md

 </details>

-- Message `bye` to exit, start the app again and ask:
+- Message `bye` to exit, start the assistant again using `python pdf_assistant.py` and ask:

 ```
 What was my last message?